Reference Request Email Message Example

 I am writing to ask if you would feel comfortable providing a positive letter of reference for me?
-If you can attest to my qualifications for employment, and the skills I attained while I was employed at ABC Company, I would sincerely appreciate it.
+If you can attest to my qualifications for employment, and to the skills I attained while I was employed at ABC Company, I would sincerely appreciate it.

 I am in the process of seeking a new position as a marketing manager.
 I look forward to continuing the work I have done in marketing while increasing my responsibilities in a managerial capacity.
 A positive reference from you would greatly enhance my job search prospects.